rero/sonar.ch/content/faq.md

 Both.
 SONAR indexes all the full-text contents.
 By default, the search interface only provides results based on metadata search, for reasons of relevance.
 But a button easily allows the user to extend the search to the full-text contents.

-#### Which searching facets/filters are available?

-The facets below are available.
-Other can be added according to client's needs.
-The beta SONAR can be tested here: [sonar.test.rero.ch](https://sonar.test.rero.ch).

-* Document type
-* Swiss affiliation
-* Year
-* Specific collection
-* Language
-* Author
-* Subject
-* Organisation

 #### Which sorting options are available?

 For now, SONAR does not have sorting options, but it is on the roadmap: we intend to integrate a basic sort by date (ascending, descending) and title.
 Other are not excluded if there is a need.